 MrBeast is targeting animation after expanding into toys in 2024.
 Photo: Kevin Mazur. |

-While the toy line’s primary target audience is children ages 6 and up, Davis notes that the adult fan base also makes up a significant portion of the purchaser base, opening up the opportunity to reach multiple consumer segments through a single content platform.
+While the toy line’s primary audience is children ages 6 and up, Davis notes that the adult fan base also makes up a significant portion of the purchaser base, opening up the opportunity to reach multiple consumer segments through a single content platform.

 The combination of toys and cartoons is not new in the entertainment industry, but the case of MrBeast is seen as typical of the trend of content creators extending their influence into the realm of actual consumption.

-In addition to MrBeast, YouTubers like Ms. Rachel, Ryan (Ryan's World) and Kids Diana Show have also successfully developed toy lines aimed at preschoolers.
+In addition to MrBeast, YouTubers like Ms. Rachel, Ryan (Ryan's World) or Kids Diana Show have also successfully developed toy lines aimed at preschoolers.
 Even STEM YouTuber Mark Rober will also collaborate with Moose Toys to launch products in 2026.

 Source: https://znews.vn/ke-hoach-moi-cua-vua-youtube-post1573923.html